maurizio ravalico

 He was the conga player of the Dele Sosimi's Afrobeat Ensemble for over ten years, collaboration which granted him, amongst other things, the congas chair at the European runs of Fela!, the Broadway show about the life and music of Fela Kuti.
 This also led to the formation of The Fontanelles, offspring of the Fela! musical house band, whose debut album Horns of Freedom was released in November 2013.

-One of his more recent projects is the trio Fiium Shaarrk, with Isambard Khroustaliov and the Berlin-based drummer Rudi Fischerlehner.
-Fiium Shaarrk's debut album No Fiction Now! was released in November 2012, while their latest We Are Astonishingly Lifelike came out in March 2017.
+Between 2012 and 2017, together with Isambard Khroustaliov and the Berlin-based drummer Rudi Fischerlehner he co-ran the supertrio Fiium Shaarrk .
+Their debut album No Fiction Now! was released in November 2012, while their latest We Are Astonishingly Lifelike came out in March 2017.

 We Are Astonishingly Lifelike was included in Gilles Peterson’s 50 Essential Jazz and Beyond Records of 2017, and was voted one of the 12 best albums of 2017 by BBC3 Late Junction.

-Maurizio is a close collaborator of Tamar Osborn's 5-piece modal jazz ensemble Collocutor (Top 50 Jazz Albums of All Times on MusikExpress.de), a regular member of Phil Dawson’s Quintet, Loz Speyer’s Timezone, Noga Ritter’s band, the pop band Attawalpa, and he also collaborates with the extended string quartet Phaedra Ensemble.
+He was a creative collaborator of Tamar Osborn’s Collocutor from the band's inception to its demise, he’s a regular member of Phil Dawson’s Quintet, Loz Speyer’s Timezone, Noga Ritter’s band, the pop band Attawalpa, and he occasionally collaborates with the extended string quartet Phaedra Ensemble.

-Maurizio runs a solo percussion project, which he's been presenting live in venues and festival across Germany, UK and Italy.
+Maurizio’s penultimate adventure was his solo percussion act, which he has presented live in venues and festival across Germany, UK and Italy.
 His solo album Nobody's Husband, Nobody's Dad was released in November 2018 with the London based label Funkiwala, quickly following its companion release A Momentary Convergence of Differently Paced Trajectories, an EP of percussion-heavy remixes of tracks by Fiium Shaarrk, Collocutor and from the aforementioned album.